edward-kng/ai-discord-bot/README.md

 # Discord Music Bot

-A Discord bot that plays music from YouTube, SoundCloud, Spotify and others.
+A multi-purpose Discord bot that can play music from YouTube, Spotify and SoundCloud, export your chat history and more.

 ## Commands

+### Music

 - `/play <song URL or title> [track nr to play from]` - play/enqueue a song/ playlist
 - `/play_file <file>` - play/enqueue attached music file